 This is the back.
 Notice the tear out on the thin scrap wood, and how clean the holes are on the back of the cutting board.
 Voila!

 The fleur-de-lis cabinet pulls were so easy to install.

 This is were I realize “I’m a genius”!
 Do you remember my easy iPad stand?
 I used a Scrabble tile holder in order to allow a cookbook, tablet or iPad to rest on the cutting board.
 As soon as I saw the cabinet pulls attached (which I planned to use as a key rack) Instantly I realized they would perfectly hold a tablet or cookbook!!!!

 I intend(ed) to hang the key rack on the wall, but just in case I ever need another stand for a cookbook or tablet, I commenced to finishing it off similar to the original iPad stand.

 I pick up cheap thrift store frames whenever I see a good deal.
-I got several of these from Joey’s booth for 50 cents each!
-I removed the easel from the picture frame.
+Several of these were picked up from Joey’s booth for 50 cents each!
+Only the easel was needed.

 You might be inclined to line up the bottom of the easel back with the bottom of the cutting board.
 However, remember I want to hang this on the wall.
 If I did line it up that way, the fold out portion of the easel would hang below the cutting board visible to the world.
 You may notice that I have the resting part of the easel lined up with the bottom right edge of the cutting board to keep that from happening.